TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 ## GPIO: General Purpose Input/Output

 If you have ever used an Arduino, you are already familiar with input/output pins.
 These can be programmed and linked to other components to build custom circuits.
 The Pi A & B have 26 pins.
-The Pi A+, B+, 2 B, Zero, 3 B, 3 B+, and 4 B have 40 pins.
+The Pi A+, B+, 2 B, Zero, 3 B, 3 B+, 4 B, and 5 have 40 pins.
 The Pi Compute Module has 200 pins.

 Models A & B | Models A+, B+, 2 B, Zero, 3 B, 3 B+, and 4 B
 ------- | -------
 <img src="http://elinux.org/images/8/80/Pi-GPIO-header-26-sm.png"/> | <img src="http://elinux.org/images/5/5c/Pi-GPIO-header.png"/>

 These are programmable with Python.
 I will do a simple demonstration of this and continue onward.
 If circuitry and robotics is a passion of yours, dig in.

 I will use two wires and an LED light with two pins, one short and one long.
 The Pi's third pin from the corner is a GROUND.
 One wire will connect the LED's short pin to the Pi's GROUND.
 The other wire will connect the long pin to the pin labeled GPIO7 in the diagram above (the thirteenth pin down on the right).

 We will light up the bulb using two methods: once with Python and once with bash.
 Bash is a command line shell.
 Getting to know bash is a great way for students to start digging into the most basic elements of programming, so I wanted to introduce it a little bit here.

 Setup the modules you will need by running the following on the command line.
 Modules for Python expand the functionality of the programming language.
 Some modules are associated with Python by default and many others are available to download.
 All of your modules can be listed with the Python function ''help('modules')'' from within interactive Python.
 In this example, we will use the RPIO module, which connects Python with the pins of the Pi, and the time module, which allows Python to track the passage of time.